 While I’m all for continuing to expose our kids to a variety of foods, there are times when tucking veggies into foods they already love—like meatballs—can be a big help.
 Plus, it’s an easy way to add flavor and tenderness to these meatballs, which my whole family loves.

-And I love that we all get an extra serving of vegetables in the process!
+And I love that we all get an extra serving of vegetables in these toddler meatballs in the process!

 ingredients in healthy meatball recipe